 Walk in or floor level showers with clear glass paneling and minimal framing are a simple way to open up small space bathrooms.view shower systems

 Small Bathroom Furniture

 A wall mounted or floating unit is a great way to create a more spacious feel to a smaller bathroom by opening up the floor space and creating the impression of a continuous line.
 Optimise on space by choosing a double drawer unit, such as our Scheme furniture range, which also features convenient in-drawer dividers.

 Wall hung vanity units give a feeling of lightness and space to a room, as well as a clean, contemporary look.view wall mounted units

-Draw the eye upwards and save on precious floor space with floating fixtures such as a vertical radiator and towel rail, or a Pursuit wall mounted mirrored column.
+Draw the eye upwards and save on precious floor space with floating fixtures such as a vertical radiator and towel rail, or a wall-mounted mirrored cabinet.
 Mirrored detailing across your bathroom furniture will also automatically introduce light and make the most of even minimal spaces- taller, vertical mirrors such as the Eminence Pill Mirror or the Ultra Slim Mirror are especially effective.

 Reflect your style

 Mirrored surfaces are not only practical, but capture & project light into darker corners to open up your bathroom space.VIEW MIRRORS

 Why not share your space saving ideas and inspirational interiors via @myroperrhodes on our Instagram page?